karmab/kcli/docs/index.md

 The [kcli-plans repo](https://github.com/karmab/kcli-plans) contains samples to get you started, along with plans for projects I often use (openshift, kubevirt,openstack, ovirt, ...).

 When launching a plan, the plan name is optional.
-If not is provided, a random one will be used.
+If none is provided, a random one will be used.

-If a file with the plan isn't specified with -f , the file `kcli_plan.yml` in the current directory will be used.
+If no plan file is specified with the -f flag, the file `kcli_plan.yml` in the current directory will be used.

 When deleting a plan, the network of the vms will also be deleted if no other vm are using them.
-You can prevent this by using the keep (-k) flag.
+You can prevent this by setting *keepnetworks* to `true` in your configuration.

 ## Remote plans

-You can use the following to execute a plan from a remote url:
+You can use the following command to execute a plan from a remote url:

 ```YAML
 kcli create plan --url https://raw.githubusercontent.com/karmab/kcli-plans/master/ovirt/upstream.yml